iYadavVaibhav/stem/docs/2-Data-Engineering/apache-kafka.md

 Link: [scylladb EDA](https://www.scylladb.com/glossary/event-driven-architecture/)

-Streming architecture is form of EDA.
+Streaming architecture is form of EDA.
 It is built on technology like Apache Kafka.

 It is based on pub-sub model.
 Where publisher produces events, and consumers consume events.

-Event straming services like kafka publish stream of events to broker.
+Event streaming services like kafka publish stream of events to broker.

 **Types of EDA**